Get Help Fighting Vandalism Charges From A Skilled San Diego Defense Attorney

 Misdemeanor Vandalism Penalties

-You will be charged with a misdemeanor if damages amount to less than $400, but penalties include possible jail time, probation, community service and fines.
-Conviction on a tagging or graffiti offense will bring additional probation conditions, including graffiti cleanup program participation and fines ranging from $1,000 to $5,000, depending on if it is a first offense or not.
+You will be charged with a misdemeanor if the damages amount to less than $400, but penalties include possible jail time, probation, community service and fines.
+Conviction on a tagging or graffiti offense will bring additional probation conditions, including graffiti cleanup program participation and fines ranging from $1,000 to $5,000, depending on whether it is a first offense or not.

 Felony Vandalism Penalties